e-mergo/qs-emergo-buttons/README.md

 2. Create a dynamic set of buttons.
 Do this by switching to *Dynamic* mode and entering an expression that returns a text, seperating buttons with the `|`-character.

 #### Dynamic buttons
 Dynamic mode offers also a way of working with dynamic per-button characteristics.
 By default, the result of the dynamic expression is interpreted as button labels by separating buttons on the `|`-character.
 In addition, additional parameters can be provided with the `~`-seperator.
-These parameters can then be used in the dynamic button definition by using as `$1` through `$n`, for as many parameters as you define.
+These parameters can then be used in the dynamic button definition by using as `$1` through `$n`, for as many parameters as are defined.
 With dynamic parameters you can dynamically determine details like the button's color values, action parameters (for example the *Select Field Value*'s field and value parts) or navigation values (for example the *Navigate to URI* value part).
 Note that these values are only parsed after Qlik's engine has processed all expressions.

 The dynamic nature of the buttons is **only** based in the main expression.
 Besides using the `$`-parameter references, expressions for details in other fields *cannot* be interpreted for each particular button.
 Instead, the expressions will result in values equal for the entire button set.